 Exposure to chemicals is 100% preventable.
-Without the proper controls it can cause cancer, respiratory illnesses, skin and eye irritations, and fire and explosion-related injuries.
+Without the proper controls chemical exposure can cause cancer, respiratory illnesses, skin and eye irritations, as well as fire and explosion-related injuries.

 Priority hazardous chemicals

 Reducing exposure to hazardous chemicals at work is essential to creating a healthy, safe and productive workplace and a key focus area in the Work Health and Safety Roadmap 2022.
 There are thousands of hazardous chemicals used in the workplace, from paints to pesticides, cleaners and fuels.
 They come in various forms – powders, solids, liquids and gases.
 The Hazardous chemicals and materials exposures baseline reduction strategy identifies the 10 priority hazardous chemicals we aim to reduce.

 Select a hazardous chemical below to learn how to protect yourself:

 There are specific laws about working safely with hazardous chemicals.
 Here we summarise those laws and give you some practical tips:

 We also have information on exposure to chemicals in nail salons.